hamlett-neil-ur/diagnostic_cognitive_model/README.md

 University of Pennsylvania researchers Andrew Porter and John Smithson described a widely-accepted framework for curriculum alignment [[A. C. Porter, J. L Smithson, 2001]](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1058&context=cpre_researchreports).
 Four facets of a curriculum must be considered.

+<img width="600" src="./ConceptOfOperations/170816 Curriculum Alignment from Porter.png" align="left" >

-The figure below depicts the curriculum-alignment point of view underlying the *Mastery* DCM.
+The figure to the left depicts the curriculum-alignment point of view underlying the *Mastery* DCM.
 When the first three facets — intended, enacted, and assessed — are in alignment, the *Mastery* DCM would attempt to infer what each student had learned, at a granular level.

-<img width="600" src="./ConceptOfOperations/170816 Curriculum Alignment from Porter.png" align="left" >

 The table below elaborates on the curriculum-alignment framework by Porter and Smithson.
 Other well-established frameworks for curriculum, instruction, and assessment (CIA) are fused in.
 The overall *Mastery* DCM framework was well-grounded in the best recommended principles in the education literature.